Horse Fly Control

 Keith's Pro Tips

-"All of the products on this page can also be used as preventative treatments after you have controlled the Horse Fly invasion.
-Apply on a monthly basis to keep Horse Flies away."
+"All of the products on this page can also be used as preventative treatments after controlling the Horse Fly invasion.
+Apply every month to keep horse flies away."

 Horse Fly Control: How To Get Rid of Horse Flies

-This page is a general Horse Fly control guide.
-Using the products and methods suggested you will reduce the population of Horse Flies.
-Follow this guide and use the recommended products and we guarantee a great reduction in your population of Horse Flies.
+This page is a general horse fly control guide.
+Using the suggested products and methods will reduce the population of horse flies.
+Follow this guide and use the recommended products, and we guarantee a great reduction in your population of horse flies.

-Horse Flies are larger than most flies ranging between 1/2 an inch to 1.25 of an inch in size.
-Horse Flies are most active in the summertime and are known to hang around warm and humid areas.
-Horse Flies require lots of blood in order to produce eggs.
-As a result, horse flies feed and live close to livestock and near humans, which is why they are most often found near farms.
+Horse flies are larger than most flies, ranging between 1/2 an inch and 1.25 of an inch in size.
+They are most active in the summertime and are known to hang around warm and humid areas.
+Horse Flies require lots of blood to produce eggs.
+As a result, horse flies feed and live close to livestock and humans, which is why they are most often found near farms.

-If you have a Horse Fly problem on your property, you can eliminate them with the right knowledge and professional-grade products.
-Follow our guide below for more information on how to eliminate this bothersome pest.
+If you have a horse fly problem on your property, you can eliminate them with the right knowledge and professional-grade products.
+Follow our guide below for more information on eliminating this bothersome pest.

 Identification